Skip to Content

 Bitterness can be an issue when cooking with spinach.
 It is a sensation that is caused by oxalic acid and it becomes more pronounced the longer the spinach is cooked.

 I have seen people advise adding sugar which is a combination I am not keen on.
-The first thing to do is keep the cooking of the spinach to an absolute minimum.
+The most important thing to do is to keep the cooking of the spinach to an absolute minimum in the initial phase.

 Can I make this sauce in advance?

-Leaving the sauce to cool and reheat will increase the cooking time.
-As a result, it will both dull the beautiful colour of a classic palak paneer and also increase the bitter/metallic flavour in the dish.
+No, reheating this sauce will dull the beautiful colour of a classic palak paneer and also increase the bitter/metallic flavour in the dish.

-Indian palak paneer spinach curry served with naan bread.
+Overhead palak paneer, Indian spinach curry garnished with red onion and cream served with naan bread.

 Serving Suggestions